Pile Up and Beehive --

 and the ace of spades and nine of clubs onto their respective

-piles.
-Now we have an empty column again, and four clean piles
+columns.
+Now we have an empty column again, and four clean columns (columns with cards

 three of hearts onto the three of clubs and complete the quartet of